 - Personal loans and unsecured lines of credit.
 U.S. Bank offers personal loans with fixed monthly payments and competitive interest rates.
 It also has a Premier Unsecured Line of Credit that ranges from $3,000 to $25,000 and comes with competitive fixed rates.

 - Simple Loan.
 U.S. Bank has a short-term loan called the Simple Loan for borrowers who only need a small amount.
 Its rates are much more affordable than a traditional short-term loan, and you’ll have up to three months to pay back what you borrow.

 - Auto loans.
-You can use a U.S. Bank auto loan to buy a new or used car or refinance your current loan with rates as low as 3.12%.
-You can borrow up to $100,000, depending on your creditworthiness and the type of car you want to finance.
+Use a U.S. Bank auto loan to buy a new or used car or refinance your current loan with rates as low as 3.12%.
+You may borrow up to $100,000, depending on your creditworthiness and the type of car you want to finance.

 - Home loans.
 In the market for a new home?
 U.S. Bank offers a variety of government-backed home mortgage options that come with competitive rates and no origination or application fees.
 However, you may be on the hook for third-party fees to pay for credit reports and appraisals, in addition to the normal closing fees that are part of the home-buying process.

 U.S. Bank hasn’t offered student loans since 2012.
 Other banks still offer student loans as well as online providers that could be a good alternative to a U.S. Bank student loan.